leonardoboav/leonardoboav/README.md

-### Olá, me chamo Leonardo
+### Hi, my name is Leonardo

 <!--
 **leonardoboav/leonardoboav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ##

-- 🔭 Atualmente atuo como Analista Atlassian
+- 🔭 I currently work as an Atlassian Analyst
-- 🐱‍👤 Me interesso por Redes de computadores e Cybersegurança
+- 🐱‍👤 I'm interested in Computer Networks and Cybersecurity
-- 🌱 Estou aprendendo um pouco a cada dia
+- 🌱 I'm learning a little bit each day

 ##